PalmyreB/MLS-SAD/README.md

 ## Next steps

 - [ ] Tranform `MLSAntiPattern` class: one of its fields can be a list of `MLSCodeSmell`s
+- [ ] Make more obvious the relationship between code smells and anti-patterns they characterize
 - [ ] Match each native C/C++ function to the correct Java function
 - [ ] In the detector for code smell "Local References Abuse Detection", take these JNI functions into account, if relevant:
   - [ ] [EnsureLocalCapacity](https://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#EnsureLocalCapacity)